alacrity-ai/shipwright-survivors/README.md

 - [ ] Trailer created
 - [ ] Create Press-Kit for Streamer Outreach (images, etc)

+TUTORIAL FEEDBACK:
+- [ ] Not clear that you should hold down fire button
+- [ ] Not clear that afterburner also requires simultaneous movement, perhaps if holding afterburner, assume forward thrust?

 DEMO ROADMAP:
 What's needed to get to Demo:
 - [ ] Mini intro before tutorial, static "Shipwright!
 Shipwright!
 Listen ...
 Trust the robot, he doesn't know it yet..
 But"